fcbrooks/amplitool/README.md

 # AmpliTool

-Command line tool for manipulating Amplitube 5 Presets.
+Command line tool for manipulating IK Multimedia Amplitube 5 Presets.

 **Make sure to backup your Amplitube Profile directory before using Amplitool.
 Or better still, use git to version control your presets.**